MicrosoftDocs/security/zero-trust/deploy-information-protection-saas.md

 ## Extend DLP policies to SaaS apps
+In Microsoft Purview, you implement data loss prevention by defining and applying DLP policies.
+With a DLP policy, you can identify, monitor, and automatically protect sensitive items across:

+- Microsoft 365 services such as Teams, Exchange, SharePoint, and OneDrive
+- Office applications such as Word, Excel, and PowerPoint
+- Windows 10, Windows 11 and macOS (Catalina 10.15 and higher) endpoints
+- non-Microsoft cloud apps
+- on-premises file shares and on-premises SharePoint.

 With data loss prevention (DLP) policies, you can identify, monitor, and automatically protect sensitive information.

 Data loss prevention policies can use sensitivity labels and sensitive information types to identify sensitive information.

+To protect information on sensitive information beyond the listed items, use Microsoft Defender for Cloud Apps....to....

 You can scope DLP policies to Microsoft Defender for Cloud Apps to monitor, detect and take actions when sensitive items are used and shared via non-Microsoft cloud apps.